Neon Fox Neon Fox

 Dialbox:

-- Record and transcribe all inbound and outbound calls for service delivery, business analytics, and regulatory compliance
+• Record and transcribe inbound and outbound calls for service delivery, business analytics, and regulatory compliance (when recording disclosure is enabled; disabled when disclosure is turned off)

 Call Bodyguard: